metarhia/metarhia.com/application/resources/content/partnership/enterprise.md

-# Сollaboration offer for an enterprise
+# Collaboration offer for an enterprise

 We have experience in software fields: